Part of Applied System Dynamics - Foundations

 Important distinction

-Capacity is about how much room the system has available.
-Resource allocation is about where that room is going.
+Capacity is about how much processing room, recovery and flexibility the system has available.
+Resource allocation is about where that available room is going.

-Someone may technically have enough capacity, but still experience little freedom of choice because nearly all resources are already being used for threat detection, social monitoring, control, delay, recovery or holding tension.
+Someone may technically still have capacity, but experience little freedom of choice because almost all resources are already being used for monitoring, control, analysis, threat detection, social prediction or recovery.

 Capacity